 Watch as SwingRite's President, Kate Whitney, give a demo of how to properly use the SwingRite training aid

 Anyone.
 Men, women or all ages and abilities.
 The SwingRite has 9 power settings and is adjustable so golfers with different clubhead speeds and abilities can use it.

 Anywhere.
-The SwingRite can be used indoors and outdoors.
+The SwingRite is not only the best golf training aid it is also the best indoor golf training aid!
 It's great to keep your swing grooved indoors during inclement weather, use to warm up before a round, or to just practice with at the range.
 You do not hit balls with the SwingRite, so it can basically be used anywhere you have enough space to swing a club.